obieuan/twitchBotAI/README.md

 ```
 Once everything is properly configured, just run **ObiAI.py**
 ## Current Functions:
-Ability to interact with several users and remember last 10 conversations
+- Ability to interact with several users and remember last 10 conversations.
-Ability to interact with several channels at the same time
+- Ability to interact with several channels at the same time.

 ## Contributing